 Here’s an example of a Pendleton product description to show you how other companies are taking advantage of the product description to rank high with the SEO.

-Not only Pendleton includes description must-haves such as sizing, price, etc. but they also added additional information that customers might find useful – Fabric Care, Reviews, and Customer Questions.
+The most useful description includes sizing, price, etc. Also, additional information that customers might find helpful – Fabric Care, Reviews, and Customer Questions.

 Include Product Reviews